Phyllis Quek: Rise to Prominence

 In 2000, Quek starred alongside Hong Kong actors Aaron Kwok and Daniel Wu in the movie, 2000 AD.
 Through this action film, she gained exposure in the Asian media industry and was featured in the book, Singapore Cinema by Raphaël Millet.
 Following this film, she performed as a supporting actress in a Raintree Pictures film, The Tree.

 The recording of the theme song of her earlier drama, The Other Parent (妈妈先生) and Mind Games (危险人物) marked the beginning of her career as a singer.
 She then released her debut album, Phyllis, under Hype Records which contained primarily dance tracks and singles from the soundtrack of The Tree and Beyond The Axis Of Truth (法医X档案).
 Phyllis guest starred in Channel 5's crime drama series Heartlanders 2 where she played a stalked actress.
 Her song, 不知不觉, was featured in the series, and became a radio hit along with her other single, Freedom.
 However, the album did not mark the start of a longstanding music career for Phyllis and it was to remain her first and only album.

-Quek's contract with Mediacorp expired in 2001 and she later signed with Hype Records Artiste Networks.
+Quek's contract with Mediacorp expired in 2001.
+In an interview, Quek said that she did not renew due to health reasons.
+She would later signed with Hype Records Artiste Networks.

 Venture Overseas

 After joining Hype Records, Quek set her sights on expanding her career regionally.
 She made her debut in Taiwan headlining the idol drama My Fair Lady (丑女大翻身), in which she donned prosthetics to play an overweighed woman.

-Throughout the 2000s, Quek starred in many regional productions from Taiwan and mainland China, including portraying the role of Yin Susu in The Heaven Sword and Dragon Saber (2003 TV series) co-starring Alec Su and Alyssa Chia.
+Throughout the 2000s, Quek starred in many regional productions from Taiwan and mainland China, including portraying the role of Yin Susu in The Heaven Sword and Dragon Saber co-starring Alec Su and Alyssa Chia.

 In 2009, Quek garnered recognition for her performance in Perfect Cut II.
 She was cast alongside Christopher Lee as the female lead in the film Kidnapper (2010).

 During this period, Quek won seven Star Awards for Top 10 Most Popular Female Artistes.